6 Ways to Manage SAD (and 4 to Skip), According to a Mental Health Expert

 Selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, citalopram, sertraline, paroxetine, and escitalopram tend to be the most effective, according to the NIMH.
 Another type of antidepressant, called bupropion, is FDA-approved to treat SAD specifically.

-If you opt to take antidepressants for SAD, you'll typically use them from fall to spring, tapering off your use as the days get longer and brighter.
 Keep in mind, though, that the meds typically take four to six weeks to kick in.
-So if you know your SAD symptoms tend to flare up at a specific time each year, you can get ahead of the curve by starting your meds about a month and a half earlier, Gershkovich says.
+So if you know your SAD symptoms tend to flare up at a specific time each year, your doctor may help you get ahead of the curve by starting your meds about a month and a half prior, Gershkovich says.

 Advertisement